ambernguy5/bioe131-finalproj24/README.md

 ```
 # 2. Verify apache2 server folder
 For a normal linux installation, the folder should be /var/www or /var/www/html
 Verify that one of these folders exists.
 We will now add JBrowse2 to the folder.
-If you have e.g. a www folder with no www/html folder, and your web server is showing the "It works!" message, you can assume that the www one is the root directory.

 Take note of what the folder is, and use the command below to store it as a command-line variable.
 We can reference this variable in the rest of our code, to save on typing.
 You will need to re-run the export if you restart your terminal session!